ubiqsecurity/ubiq-java/README.md

 ### Reading and setting credentials

-The eFPE functions work with the credentials file and/or environmental variables in the same way as described earlier in this document.
-You'll only need to make sure that the API keys you pull from the Ubiq dashboard are enabled for eFPE capability.
+The structured encryption functions work with the credentials file and/or environmental variables in the same way as described earlier in this document.
+You'll only need to make sure that the API keys you pull from the Ubiq dashboard are associated with a structured dataset

 ### Encrypt a social security text field - simple interface
-Pass credentials, the name of a Field Format Specification, FFS, and data into the encryption function.
+Pass credentials, the name of a structured dataset and data into the encryption function.
 The encrypted data will be returned.

 ```java